eric-yim/fin_map/README.md

 <p>The PrimeMap for the model trained contains buckets from -0.08 to +0.07 at 0.01 increments (16 buckets).
 Any second moves outside of -0.08 and +0.07 were placed in the -0.08 and +0.07 buckets appropriately. </p>
 <p>The network input is 30 x 16 PrimeMap.
 The network output is a 51-atom distribution.
 Testing networks such as LSTM, 1-D CNN, and Dense networks yielded similar results</p>

+<h2>Results</h2>
+<p>The network can easily fit to the training data.
+This is good news considering previous networks with a scalar output ended in "analysis paralysis."
+Below, I show price movement with along with the predictions reduced to a mean.
+ Interestingly, the trained model does seem to make better-than-random predictions on out-of-sample data.